-Several counties and cities could be involved in permitting some portion of the Even Keel Wind project.
+Several counties and cities could be involved in permitting some portion of the project.
 Counties and cities with certified local coastal programs may conduct Coastal Act review and issue Coastal Development Permits within their areas of jurisdiction.
-County and city jurisdictions start at the mean high tide line and extend to the end of the Coastal Zone, which may vary based on location.
-Local Coastal Development Permit is required for development within the Coastal Zone.
+County and city jurisdictions start at the mean high tide line and extend to the end of the coastal zone, which may vary based on location.
+A local Coastal Development Permit is required for development within the coastal zone.
 In addition, city permits could be required depending on the location and nature of offshore wind development and any ancillary portions of the project.
 Additional local ministerial approvals (such as grading, sewer, waste permits, and so forth) may also be required for offshore wind projects.

 Table 5 lists the primary points of contact for state and local agencies.
-Invenergy has requested confirmation of this information from agencies and assistance filling gaps.
+Invenergy has requested confirmation of this information from agencies and assistance with filling gaps.